 Around the 1920s or so, Abdul Qaiyum Ansari - which I actually call the First Wave of Pasmanda Politics - he was instrumental in consolidating the Momin conference.
 I think it was formed around 1925 or something.
-There were caste associations that started forming from 1900 onwards - there was Jamiat-ul-Ansar, Jamiat-ul-Quresh, Jamiat-ul-Mansoor.
-And it is very interesting that most of the caste organisations were formed in Calcutta, (where Faqir works these days) - because most of these lower castes went to Calcutta to make it big in life; they wanted to move out of villages in Bihar and UP and migrated to Calcutta, and our population is 5 percent, our representation should be 5 percent'.
+There were caste associations that started forming

+4 percent.
+So, 3-4 percent bagging almost 50-55 percent government jobs - and they are whipping this discourse of Muslim backwardness.
+Even in the 1920s-30s, this 'slip' from 60 percent to 30 percent....Now I see this as a great problem.
+Because they are not approaching these numbers - the question of representation - through a democratic mindset.
+They are approaching it from the mindset of a ruling-class.
+That Hindus and Muslims are two communities, and 'we are partners', and so our share should be 50-50 in all.
+So the democratic sensibility is not there, that 'if our population is 5 percent, our representation should be 5 percent'.
 Dr. Ambedkar also, in his book Pakistan (or, the Partition of India), he has references...